lowandrew/Plasmid_Assembler/docs/usage.md

 - `-fid, --forward_id`: Identifier for forward reads.
 Defaults to `R1`, but if your forward reads use a different naming scheme like `_1`, specify `-fid _1` to have these recognized as forward reads.
 - `-rid, --reverse_id`: Same as `-fid`, but for reverse reads.
 - `-nc, --no_consensus`: Finding consensus sequences takes a fair chunk of time.
 If you want to skip this step and only identify the plasmids present in your sample, add this option.
 Adding this option means that any post-analysis of your plasmids that would usually take place (AMR detection, etc) will not occur.
+- `-l, --low_memory`: Enabling this flag will make the PlasmidExtractor pipeline use substantially less memory (~7GB of RAM at peak usage instead of >20GB).
+May cause slight drops in sensitivity, but nothing too drastic.